To Bleach or Not to Bleach: Should You Use Bleach Tablets in Your Toilets?

-There is no doubt that such tablets are more convenient than using gloves, brush, and a liquid cleaner.
-But it turns out that they are also more damaging to your toilet.
+There is no doubt that such tablets are more convenient than using gloves, a brush, and a liquid cleaner.
+But it turns out that they are also slowly damaging to your toilet.

 So what should you do to clean your toilet?

 Any cleaner that you place in the toilet should go in the toilet bowl, not the tank.
 While it might be a little unsightly, there aren't any parts in the bowl that can be damaged by the cleaner.
 Just make sure that any chemicals are kept away from children.

 Can you Use Money That Is Mistakenly Deposited Into Your Account?

 Have you ever noticed that your bank account somehow had 'extra' money in it even though you knew for a fact it wasn't yours?
 If so, you are not alone.
 It happens more often than you would think.
 All it takes is for a bank teller to type in one wrong number at the time a deposit is being made.